add-ons/translations/.github/ISSUE_TEMPLATE/translation_request.md

 ---
+title: Translate [ADD-ON]
+labels: new, translations
 name: Translation request
 about: Use this template to request translating an add-on
-title: Translate [ADD-ON]
-labels: translations, new
-assignees: add-ons/translators
 ---
 <!--- Replace the different variables below, or add additional information -->
 We would like to request translations for add-on **[ADD-ON]**.